pwgbots/linny-r/README.md

 > Do **not** close the CLI.
 If you do, the Linny-R GUI may still be
 > visible in your browser, but you will be warned that it cannot connect
 > to the server (at 127.0.0.1:5050).
 This means that you have to restart
-> Linny-R from a new CLI.
+> Linny-R as described above.

 After loading into the browser, Linny-R will try to connect to the solver.
 If successful, a notification (blue background) will appear on the status